inartaly/Web-WhatsApp-Sidebar/PRIVACY.md

 Data Collection: This extension does not collect, store, or transmit any user data.

-Data Handling: All messaging data is handled directly by Google via messages.google.com.
+Data Handling: All messaging data is handled directly by WhatsApp via web.whatsapp.com.

-Permissions: The sidePanel and host_permissions are used solely to display the Google Messages web interface in the sidebar for user convenience.
+Permissions: The sidePanel and host_permissions are used solely to display the WhatsApp web interface in the sidebar for user convenience.